-For those interested in establishing fact- and evidence-based cases to solve crimes, specifically by deconstructing clues with reasoned analysis and scientifically established methods, becoming a forensic scientist can prove a rewarding career.
-According to the American Academy of Forensic Sciences (AAFS 2017), forensic scientists search for truth above all else and have various responsibilities such as processing and testing varied types of evidence in a laboratory using valid, reliable techniques; writing detailed reports on findings; and testifying as expert witnesses in court to convict or exonerate alleged criminals, among other duties.
-These professionals must be methodical, accurate, detail-oriented, and knowledgeable since evidence is often sensitive.
+Becoming a forensic scientist can prove a rewarding career for those interested in establishing fact- and evidence-based cases to solve crimes, specifically by deconstructing clues with reasoned analysis and scientifically based methods.
+According to the American Academy of Forensic Sciences (AAFS), forensic scientists search for truth above all else and seek it by processing and testing varied types of evidence in a laboratory using valid, reliable techniques; writing detailed reports on findings; and testifying as expert witnesses in court to convict or acquit alleged criminals, among other duties.
+These professionals must be methodical, accurate, detail-oriented, and knowledgeable since forensic evidence is often sensitive.

-In order to become a forensic scientist, a person must have proper training and credentialing.
-While some of these professionals may find that a bachelor’s degree is sufficient for an entry-level position (e.g., forensic science technician), others may wish to develop a more granular expertise, pursue leadership opportunities, or qualify for higher pay.
+To become a forensic scientist, a person must have proper training and credentials.
+While some professionals may find that a bachelor’s degree is sufficient for an entry-level position (e.g., forensic science technician), others may wish to develop more granular expertise, pursue leadership opportunities, or qualify for higher pay.

-ForensicsColleges.com systematically gathered data about more than 200 online forensics programs at the bachelor’s, master’s, PhD, and certificate level in varied subfields during 2016 and 2017.
-This guide examines all of the online master’s in forensic science programs, including three standout professors, details about the distance-based experience, and accreditation information.
+ForensicsColleges.com systematically gathers data about more than 200 online forensics programs in various subfields at the bachelor’s, master’s, PhD, and certificate levels.
+This guide examines online master’s in forensic science programs, three standout professors, details about the distance-based experience, and accreditation information.

-As mentioned above, the following programs were discovered in a systematic search in 2017-2018 documenting over 200 online forensics programs at the undergraduate, graduate, and certificate levels.
+As mentioned above, there are over 200 online forensics programs at the undergraduate, graduate, and certificate levels.
 Here is the complete list of online and hybrid master’s in forensic science programs:

 Master of Science in Forensic Science, University of Florida